 They'd smuggled the little fellas along, claiming they were exotic chickens to any who asked.
-At night around the campfire, they'd take them out on a leash and scratch their bellies.
+At night around the campfire, they'd take them out on a leash and scratch their bellies courtesy of dinosaur heritage foundation

 The sight of those big teeth and tails swishing kept the Confederates away.
 The dinosaurs reminded those Vermont farm boys of home.
 And they reminded the Rebs that the men in blue weren't to be trifled with!